An alternative quadratic formula: A short history of the quadratic formula

 The commonly used formula to solve a quadratic equation

 is the {\em quadratic formula}

-In Germany this formula is called {\em Midnight Formula\/} or {\em Moonshine Formula\/} since a student is supposed to know it by heart even when torn from sleep at midnight.
+In German speaking countries this formula is called {\em Midnight Formula\/} or {\em Moonshine Formula}\footnote{{\em Mitternachtsformel\/} or {\em Mondscheinformel}} since a student is supposed to know it by heart even when torn from sleep at midnight.
 From a didactical point of view, this paradigm is certainly disputable since knowing something by heart is the enemy of understanding the subject.
 This is why Hermann Weyl used to urge his students to ``un-learn'' this formula.

+The formula appeared for the first time in Descartes' {\em Discours de la m\'ethode\/} \cite[p.~303]{descartes} where he coined one of the most enduring conventions of mathematics, namely the use of $a, b, c,\ldots$ as constants and $x, y, z$ as variables (see~\cite{notices}).

+The prehistory of the quadratic formula goes back to Babylonian mathematics: One of the oldest traces is the cuneiform tablet {\em BM 13901}, stored in the British Museum, which states around 80 mathematical problems.
+It dates back to Hammurabi's reign in the beginning of the 18th century BC.
+The first problem asks to find the side length of a square (see~\cite{hoyrup} for a detailed discussion):

+In modern terms this corresponds to the equation $x^2+x=3/4$.
+The later Greek mathematics would have never accepted this mixing of dimensions.
+However, the proposed Babylonian solution may be translated as follows: